dmadisetti/steam-tui/README.md

 ~Because why not?
 Also, the Steam client seems to break on my Arch build.
 I have a GT 610, and barely anything graphical works- this is a nice work around.~

-**Update**, I got rid of the 610 (let's go 1660), but moved to NixOS and the steam client still doesn't work lol.
+**Update**, I got rid of the 610 (let's go 1660), but moved to NixOS and Wayland and the steam client still doesn't work lol.

 ## Contributing